Sigilita/react_go_app/README.md

 * /app/people/all/{id} -> PUT
 They
 * Get all the people from the "database"
-* Get a specific personfrom the "database"
+* Get a specific person from the "database"
 * Post a new person to the "database"
 * Delete a new person from the "database"
 * Modify a person from the "database"